BMO777/ubiquitous-decalogue/README.md

 ### Deploying to GitHub Pages

-1. Update the `base` option in `vite.config.js` to match your repository name
+1. Update the `base` option in `vite.config.js` to match your repository name *Self-correction: The `base` option is now dynamic.
+For GitHub Pages, you'll need to set the `VITE_APP_BASE_PATH` environment variable during the build.*
+2. When deploying to GitHub Pages, ensure you set the `VITE_APP_BASE_PATH` environment variable to `/${{ github.event.repository.name }}/` during the build process.
+For example, in your GitHub Actions workflow, you would add:
+    ```yaml
+    - name: Build
+      run: npm run build
+      env:
+        VITE_APP_BASE_PATH: /${{ github.event.repository.name }}/
+    ```
-2. Run `npm run deploy` to deploy to GitHub Pages
+3. Run `npm run deploy` to deploy to GitHub Pages

 Alternatively, you can set up automatic deployment with GitHub Actions:
 1. Create a new workflow file at `.github/workflows/deploy.yml`
 2. The workflow will automatically deploy your site whenever you push to the main branch

 ### Deploying to Render